 Published By Janet Gershen-Siegel at August 27th, 2017

-When it comes to business credit monitoring, three significant credit bureaus, namely Dun & Bradstreet, Experian and Equifax offer the best services.
-These credit reporting agencies take a different approach at looking into the same information.
-To learn how to monitor your business credit, you need to look at all three.
+When it comes to business credit monitoring, three significant credit reporting agencies, namely Dun & Bradstreet, Experian and Equifax offer the best services.
+These credit reporting bureaus take a different approach at looking into the same information.
+To learn how to monitor your business credit, and to understand your business credit score, you need to look at all three credit bureaus from a monitor company.
+This means your Experian business credit report, your Dun & Bradstreet report, and your Equifax business credit report.

 America’s largest small business lenders generate credit data which makes up the Small Business Finance Exchange or the SBFE.
 Equifax reports using this data to reflect the way owners of small business make their various loan payments including credit card payments.
 Due to the fact that this data directly reflects the way in which small and large business lenders interact, several banks make use of the report for evaluating the creditworthiness of your business.

 This bureau also collects all of the trade credit data and information from various public records to evaluate your business’s creditworthiness.
-However, their report depends heavily on how your business interacts with various banks as well as different traditional lenders such as credit card providers.
-The Equifax database processes millions of records on a daily basis.
+But their report depends heavily on how your business interacts with various banks as well as different traditional lenders such as credit card providers.
+The Equifax company credit report database processes millions of records on a daily basis.
 And, only with few exceptions; it is updated monthly to make sure that it stays accurate.

-Equifax shows three separate business determinations on its commercial credit reports.
+An Equifax small business credit report shows three separate business determinations on its commercial credit reports.
 These are the Equifax payment index, your company’s credit risk score, and its business failure score.

 Similar to the PAYDEX score, Equifax’s payment index, which has its measurement on a scale of 100, shows how many of your small business’s payments were made in a timely manner.
 These include both information from credit issuers and vendors.